annunlord/annunlord.github.io/_information/contact_us.md

 ## Baptism

-Pre-Baptism classes in English are held on the 2nd Saturday of the month from 8:30-9:30 AM.
+Pre-Baptism classes in English are usually held on the 2nd Saturday of the month from 8:30-9:30 AM.
 Pre-registration is required.
-Contact the Parish Office.
+Contact the Parish Office to register and to verify the date and time of the class.

 ## Marriage